How do I get coaching clients after qualifying?

 If you rush them, it won’t work.

-Focus on marketing content that takes people on a journey, on the other hand, and when they do begin the process of working with you, it’s because they’re ready – good things will happen.
+Focus on marketing content that takes people on a journey, when they begin the process of working with you, it’s because they’re ready to, and good things will happen

 Besides, you’re not on your own in this.
 You can download our guide to creating a coach’s marketing plan that maps out the journey for potential clients.